For all your retrenchment answers, follow our guide below:

 7. What remedy does an employee have if s/he has been unfairly retrenched?

 - An employee that feels s/he has been unfairly retrenched may refer his/her dispute to the Commission for Conciliation, Mediation and Arbitration (“CCMA”) or a bargaining council.

 - The employee must refer a dispute to the CCMA or bargaining council within 30 days from date of retrenchment.

 - If the dispute is not resolved at conciliation, the employee may refer the dispute to the Labour Court.

-- For the employer to reinstate him/her (with or without back pay).
+- reinstates him/her (with or without back pay);

-- For the employer to re-employ him/her, either in the work in which s/he was employed before the retrenchment or in another reasonably suitable work (without back pay).
+- re-employs him/her, either in the work in which s/he was employed before the retrenchment or in another reasonably suitable work (without back pay); or

 - The claim made by the employee must be practically possible.
 For example, the employee cannot claim for reinstatement or re-employment if the business closed.